 Cary Fukunaga's credits include his acclaimed film debut, Sin Nombre (2009), an elegant adaptation of Jane Eyre (2011) and the brutal Netflix-produced Beasts of No Nation (2015).
 All stylish films that saw Fukunaga work confidently with high-calibre actors such as Idris Elba, Michael Fassbender, Jamie Bell, Judi Dench, and Sally Hawkins.
 And this week saw the release of his latest project, Maniac, a trippy psycho-drama he produced and directed for Netflix, starring Emma Stone and Jonah Hill.

 But it's perhaps Fukunaga's stylish directing of the first season of True Detective that has brought him the most acclaim (and an Emmy).
 A brooding, dark, character-driven series, it took the hackneyed detectives-hunt-a-serial-killer genre and gave it deep, truly nihilistic layers, and in the process elicited career-best performances from Matthew McConauhey and Woody Harrelson.
-It is a stunning piece of television, beautifully written and shot (Fukunaga often works as his own cinematographer) and featured some truly incredible scene-staging, such as this sublime six-minute single-take sequence:
+It is a stunning piece of television, beautifully written and shot (Fukunaga often works as his own cinematographer) and featured some truly incredible scene-staging.

 But there is one word of caution.
 We've already seen one director quit Bond 25 over "creative differences", and Fukunaga is known to be a fastidious film-maker.
 He walked away from the recent IT adaptation, having developed it as writer/director, due to a similar creative impasse with producers.
 If Eon and MGM are smart, they should afford Fukanaga enough creative leeway to keep him happy, especially with that ticking-clock; they simply cannot afford to have another director walk away from this late in pre-production.